-Once students have completed the dialogue they should play Rock, Scissors, Paper.
+Once students have completed the dialogue, they should play Rock, Scissors, Paper.
 The winner stays where he/she is.
-The loser goes to the back of their team’s line and the next student from that team gets ready.
-When the teacher says ‘Go’, the students walk towards each other down the line touching each flashcard and saying the key expression again.
+The loser goes to the back of their team’s line, and the next student from that team gets ready.
+When the teacher says ‘Go’, the students walk toward each other down the line touching each flashcard and saying the key expression again.

 When they meet, they have a dialogue, play Rock, Scissors, Paper, and so on.
 The aim of the game is to reach the other end of the line of flashcards.
 If they make it all the way to the other side, they get a point for their team.

 This game can be played in pairs or small groups of 3/4.
 For this activity, each group needs a set of smaller flashcards.
 Download, print, and cut out these family student cards and give one set to each group.

 Each group should place their 8 cards face down and mix them up.
 Students will take turns guessing the family member while using the target language.
 To do this, one student will point to a card and ask another student, ‘Who’s this?’.
 Then that student will try to guess who it is by saying, ‘This is my (mother).’